astronomer/docs/learn/use-case-airflow-mlflow.md

 ### Data source

 This example uses the [Possum Regression dataset](https://www.kaggle.com/datasets/abrambeyer/openintro-possum) from Kaggle.
-It contains measurements of different attributes of 104 possums, such as total length, skull width, or age.
+It contains measurements of different attributes, such as total length, skull width, or age, for 104 possums.
 This data was originally published by Lindenmayer et al. (1995) in the Australian Journal of Zoology and is commonly used to teach linear regression.

 ### Project overview

-This project consists of three DAGs, which depend on each other using [Airflow datasets](airflow-datasets.md).
+This project consists of three DAGs which have dependency relationships through [Airflow datasets](airflow-datasets.md).

 ![Datasets view of the use case project showing the DAG feature_eng updating the datasets astro+s://data/possum.csv and s3://data_possum.csv.
 The train DAG is scheduled to run as soon as the s3://data_possum.csv is updated and updates the model_trained dataset.
 The predict DAG is scheduled to run on updates to the model_trained dataset and updates the astro+s3://data/possum_tail_length.csv](/img/examples/use-case-airflow-mlflow_datasets_view.png)